zstumgoren/gentle-intro-to-sql/docs/index.rst

 It introduces database skills from the ground up using SQLite and a small set of data from the world of campaign finance.

-   This repo largely hews to Troy's original `SQL-Tutorial <https://github.com/tthibo/SQL-Tutorial>`_, but updates the material to work with *DB Browser for SQLite*.
+   This tutorial largely hews to Troy's original `SQL-Tutorial <https://github.com/tthibo/SQL-Tutorial>`_, but updates the material to work with *DB Browser for SQLite*.